About The Author

 For information about my professional credentials see my LinkedIn site at http://www.linkedIn.com/In/HaroldEnnulat .

-On a personal note: I’m married to my first wife of over 20 years, and we have one child now attending college.
+On a personal note: I’m married to my first wife for 23 years, and we have one child now 21.
 I’m a Christian man working to live out his faith.
 I enjoy philosophic discussions, music performance, sailing, good coffee, and nature walks among other things.

 Responses